JedPattersonn/heardle/web/README.md

-# SongSlice
+# Heardle.fun

-SongSlice is a music guessing game inspired by Heardle, but with a twist!
+Heardle.fun is a music guessing game inspired by the original Heardle.
 Search for any artist and test your knowledge by guessing their songs from short clips.
-The faster you guess, the more points you earn.
+The faster you guess, the more points you earn!

 ## Features